li4e/just-react-tooltip/README.md

 ```

 ## Roadmap
-Will be added more options to positioning tooltip on the next release.
+I'm going to add more options to positioning tooltip with the next release.

 ## Contributing